 Tupac was uniquely sincere in a notoriously shallow business.
-Whereas hip hop artists often go to great lengths to project a rugged and tough image, Tupac wasn’t afraid to show he was human or express emotion.
+Whereas hip hop artists often go to great lengths to project a rugged and tough image, he wasn’t afraid to show he was human or express emotion.
 He wasn’t afraid to laugh or cry.
-Tupac, quite simply, was just Tupac—hip hop’s most iconic mama’s boy.
+Tupac was just Tupac—hip hop’s most iconic mama’s boy.

 But the real Tupac was also complex.
 Despite championing himself as a “thug” and “outlaw,” he didn’t grow up gangbanging or selling drugs.
 And despite growing up poor, he didn’t grow up uneducated.
 Tupac, in fact, was an avid reader and writer.

 He was influenced greatly by his mother, Afeni Shakur.
 A social activist and former member of the Black Panther Party, she not only required him to read the newspaper on a daily basis, but enrolled him in a New York art school with the goal of exposing him to the arts and broadening his mind.

 His music often straddled the line between art and activism.
 In the song, “Changes,” Tupac questioned America’s war in the Middle East.
 In the song, “So Many Tears,” he pondered the existence of heaven and hell.
 And in the song, “Me Against the World,” he addressed the growing epidemic of children growing up without fathers.
 But while these songs many have solidified Tupac as an activist, it was classics such as “Brenda’s Got a Baby” and “Dear Mama” that ultimately endeared him to fans.

-But Tupac was far from perfect.
-As a result, he often found himself embroiled in feuds with rival artists or at the center of media firestorms.
+But Tupac wasn’t perfect.
+He often found himself embroiled in feuds with rival artists and at the center of media firestorms.
 Yet despite his shortcomings, his growth as a man was perhaps never more apparent than during his time in prison.
 It was during this period that he would ultimately describe his “thug” and “outlaw” persona as nothing more than a phase.